 February 7, 2020

 National Black HIV/AIDS Awareness Day is an annual opportunity to help reduce HIV among African Americans by promoting HIV prevention, testing, and treatment.
 National HIV prevention efforts are reducing the burden of HIV infection among some African Americans, but more progress is needed.
-The Centers for Disease Control and Prevention (CDC) reports that in 2017, blacks/African Americans accounted for 43% of all HIV diagnoses in the United States and six dependent areas, despite making up 13% of the U.S. population.
+The Centers for Disease Control and Prevention (CDC) reports that in 2018, blacks/African Americans accounted for 13% of the U.S. population but 42% of the 37,832 new HIV diagnoses in the United States and dependent areas.

 Browse this National Black HIV/AIDS Awareness Day webpage to learn more.